 Nasdaq listing standards require that a majority of our board of directors be independent within one year of our initial public offering.
-Our board of directors has determined that Dr. George, Mr. Islam, Dr. Leproust, and Mr. Turner are "independent directors" as defined in Nasdaq listing standards and applicable SEC rules and Mr. Meister is an "independent director" as defined in Nasdaq listing standards.
+Our board of directors has determined that , and are "independent directors" as defined in Nasdaq listing standards and applicable SEC rules.
 Our independent directors will have regularly scheduled meetings at which only independent directors are present.